 There are many organic fertilizer products available online.

-Many are not particularly good (or are potentially even harmful), so I thought I'd browse through and make a list of the best organic fertilizer products you can find online at Amazon.com.
+Many are not particularly good (potentially even harmful), so I thought I’d browse through and make a list of the best organic fertilizer options for you.

-Amazon sells so many fertilizers that I got overwhelmed trying to research them all, but I found a few good ones for you, along with some not so good ones to stay away from.
+Amazon sells a lot of fertilizers.
+I found a few good ones for you, along with some not so good ones to stay away from.

 SCD Bio Ag (Similar To EM)

 This is basically effective microorganisms, a microbial inoculant.
-It's not technically a fertilizer, but it's the number 1 product I use in my garden, even before organic fertilizers.
+It’s not technically a fertilizer, but it’s the number 1 product I use in my garden, even before organic fertilizers.
 Actually, I buy a mother culture, which I can activate to make my own, whereas this is more of an already-activated product that would just be used straight from the bottle.
-Ignore the lukewarm reviews - this product is awesome!
+Ignore the lukewarm reviews on Amazon – this product is incredibly useful.

-Good price and a really nice combination of fish and seaweed.
-I actually now sell it here.
-And I've actually partially moved away from fish products in favor of ocean water products, because the results can be incredible and ocean water is much more sustainable.
-I now sell an ocean water product here.
+Good price and a really nice liquid fish hydrolysate.
+I’ve actually partially moved away from fish products in favor of ocean water products, because the results can be incredible and ocean water is much more sustainable.

 This is a decent rock dust fertilizer, one of the best organic fertilizers on Amazon, providing a broad spectrum of minerals for your soil instead of just N-P-K. If you can find it locally in your local farm supply store, you’ll get a better deal.